Maismaus/Maismaus.github.io/content/posts/toptips.md

 ![Use set as return value to set the return type and return the selected object](/posts/images/toptipsreturnvalue.png)

-### 4. Quickly change between input widget types for enumerations and booleans
+### 4. Instantly swap input widget types for enumerations and booleans

 As you probably know, you can use different types of input widgets for enumerations and booleans.
 Enumeration attributes support drop down and radio button widgets, and booleans support radio buttons and checkboxes.
 Did you know you can right click those input widgets to instantly swap between the two types of input widgets?